 It takes, on average, five seconds for a person to read a single text message.
 It only takes three seconds of distraction for an accident to occur!

 6. If a distracted teenage driver hits you, their parents can be held responsible.

 Distracted teenage driving is a huge problem!
 Each day, 11 teenagers in the United States die from accidents directly related to texting while driving.
 According to South Carolina law, parents can be responsible for the actions of their child if that child causes malicious or willful injury, theft, destruction or damage of property while behind the wheel.
 Also, the adult or guardian who signs a minor’s drivers’ license can be jointly and severally liable for any negligent act of a minor while driving unless insurance is in place that provides the proper coverage.

-If You’ve Been Involved in an Accident With a Distracted Driver Law Firm Can Help!
+If You’ve Been Involved in an Accident, Let a Distracted Driver Law Firm Help!

 If someone has hit you while

 - Talking on the phone,

 - Sending or reading a text,

 - Putting on makeup or fixing their hair,